smartcontractkit/documentation/docs/vrf/v2/examples/get-a-random-number.md

 1. After the oracle returns the random values to your contract, the `s_randomWords` variable stores an array with all of the requested random values.
 Specify the index of the array that you want to display and click `s_randomWords` to print the value.
 Because this example requests two random values, check the value at index `0` and then check the value at index `1`.

 You deployed a simple contract that can request and receive random values from Chainlink VRF.
-To see more advanced examples where the contract can complete the entire process including subscription setup and management, see the [Example Contracts](/docs/chainlink-vrf/example-contracts/) page.
+To see more advanced examples where the contract can complete the entire process including subscription setup and management, see the [Programmatic Subscription](/docs/vrf/v2/examples/programmatic-subscription/) page.

 > 📘 Note on Requesting Randomness
 > Do not re-request randomness even if you do **not** receive an answer right away.
 Doing so would give the VRF service provider the option to withhold a VRF fulfillment, if it doesn't like the outcome, and wait for the re-request in the hopes that it gets a better outcome.
 This is similar to the considerations with block confirmation time.
-For more information, see the [VRF Security Considerations](../vrf-security-considerations) page.
+For more information, see the [VRF Security Considerations](/docs/vrf/v2/security/) page.

 ## Analyzing the contract